Last Updated on February 13, 2021 by Ope Quadri

 How Maxwell Uduafemhe started selling frogs:

 In 1997, he started selling frogs to sponsor his education.
-He used the money from frogs sales to get education.
+He used the money from frogs sales to get an education.

 He was also coordinating tutorials for students for General Certificate of Education examination at the time, but he confessed in The Punch interview that the bulk of the money spent on his education came from frog business.